March 18, 2010 FATCA (Foreign Account Tax Compliance Act) stuck a thorn in Americans living and banking abroad. What is FATCA. Expat Advice.

 There is a reason foreign banks do not want Americans’ money.
 FATCA.
 So what is FATCA and what should Americans know about it before moving abroad?
 What follows is a brief summary of FATCA facts.
 An explanation of how it affects Americans living abroad.
 My own painful story of trying, and failing to open a bank account in Italy.
 Plus, advice from my fellow expats eventually helped me open my first bank account in Italy.

-What FATCA Tax Compliance Means in Banking
+FATCA Tax Compliance

 The Foreign Account Tax Compliance Act (FATCA) was initially introduced to target people who evade paying U.S. taxes by hiding assets in foreign banks.
 As a liberal Democratic frustrated by Billionaires like Warren Buffett paying fewer taxes than their secretaries I can see why FATCA came into being.
 As an American Expat living in Italy FATCA feels shortsighted.